etomlins/Quoridor-Game/README.md

 # Quoridor
 Made with GE211 game engine for CS211 final project.
+A Rhys Halaby-Ellen Tomlins collaboration.

 ## The Aim of the Game
 Quoridor is a two player game on a 9x9 player board.
 The aim of the game is to make it to the other side of the board.
 On each turn, a player may either place a wall or click on their player piece to move to an available spot.
 As you place walls, you can complicate the path of the other player while making a path for yourself.
 All this you can play while enjoying relaxing, lo-fi hip-hop music and spending time with friends.